Updated: May 9th 2019

 Summer is the perfect time to travel to the “roof of the world” when the temperature is warm to cool.
 Hikers will rejoice as even the high-altitude mountain passes of the Himalayas will be snow-free.

 Local Tibetans use this warmer season to hold vibrant outdoor markets where you can collect spiritual wares to take back home with you.
 Likewise, the lushly green grasslands become the site for many festivals and sports contests.
 The brave among you can saddle up to the Nagqu Horse Racing Festival where you’re sure to see dazzling feats of men with their humble steeds.

-Home to the vast majority of China’s treasured ethnic minorities, Guizhou is a hotbed for authentic cultural experiences.
+Situated in the southwest of China, Guizhou is a verdant province boasting outdoor adventures and intimate encounters with ethnic minority groups.
 With average summer temperatures on the cooler side, Guizhou’s lush natural foliage and vibrant local people make the province a great bet for summer travel.

-Summer is a great time to visit China, the green leaves and warm weather provide for a scenic backdrop to your Middle Kingdom adventure.
-Our travel designers are here to help you design the perfect getaway no matter the season.
-We can advise your itinerary to make sure its a great fit for the time of year you want to visit.
-Speak with us today by clicking the “Let’s Plan Your Trip” button below.
+Summer is a great time to visit China – the thriving nature and warm weather provide an ideal scenic backdrop to your Middle Kingdom adventure.
+With experienced travel designers, we can advise your itinerary to make sure it’s the perfect fit for the perfect time of year.